Spaced Repetition

 Work out what the parts of this line mean.

-Why are they different on my computer than yours?
+Why are they different in this example than on your computer?

 How can we use both pieces of information?

 Often, looking at one line of a file is enough to understand what’s wrong.
-So the message also shows us a copy of the line that caused the problem:
+The error message gives us the file name (passwordChecker.js) and the line number (11) so we can identify exactly where the problem is.
+It also shows us a copy of the line that caused the problem:

 Each line starting with “at” is showing us a “Stack trace”.
 We’ll skip over this for now.
 In the future we’ll see how it can be useful to us.